 When an RPC call is made, the server replies with a response message.
-In case of a successful response, the response message will contain the following members:
+A successful response will contain the following members:

 - jsonrpc: A string specifying the version of the JSON-RPC protocol.
-It must be 2.0. - id: Must match the value of the id member in the request message. - result: Its value is determined by the method invoked on the server. - In case the connection is rejected, the response includes a message with a rejected attribute containing a message with a code and message attributes with the reason why the session was not accepted, and no sessionId is defined.
+It must be 2.0. - id: Must match the value of the id member in the request message. - result: Its value is determined by the method invoked on the server.